citrix/terraform-provider-citrixitm/CONTRIBUTING.md

 # Provider Development

-Contributions are welcome.
-For most people, the best way is to fork the repository and make your changes there, then issue a pull request to have your changes merged into the `master` branch of the main repository.
+Contributions are welcome!
+For most, the best way is to make your changes in a fork, then issue a pull request to have your changes merged back upstream.
 See [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ## Compiling